-Table S1: Prevalence of errors of different categories when analyzing Mason-simulated samples using Bowtie 2.
-Columns labeled Reads give the percent of all the reads, both correctly and incorrectly aligned, in the labeled error category.
-Columns labeled Errors give the percent of the errors in the labeled category.
+Supplementary Table 1: Prevalence of errors of different categories when analyzing Mason-simulated samples using Bowtie 2.
+The "% reads" column gives percent of all the reads, both correctly and incorrectly aligned, having that error category, and "% errors" gives percent of errors having that error category.